kevin-tracy/dpax/README.md

 import jax.numpy as jnp
 from jax import jit, grad, vmap

-import diffpills_jax
+import dpax
-from diffpills_jax.endpoints import proximity
+from dpax.endpoints import proximity

 """
 Capsules can be described by their endpoints a, b,